 You can use social stories to explain how to be a responsible citizen and follow the rules.
 Encourage them to observe political developments and exercise their right to vote.

-Teach them about safety signs and their meanings.
+Teach students with disabilities about safety signs and their meanings.
 They should be aware of fire and other safety hazards, and ways to get themselves to safety in case of an accident.
 In the event of building evacuation, they should be aware of the exit pathways.

 Children with special needs should be able to identify their emotional, physical, and psychological needs.
 Encourage them to acknowledge and receive praise and criticism.
 Focus on developing their sense of self-esteem.

 Schools should prepare them to look for job opportunities and recognize the requirements of each job.
 They can be taught about the need for financial independence and the value of having an occupation.

-Teach them about expectations in a work environment and how to adapt to work demands.
+Teach students with disabilities about expectations in a work environment and how to adapt to work demands.
 They can also be taught how to be professional at the workplace.

 They can be coached to follow directions and how to work as a team.
 They must be ready to accept supervision and be aware of safety procedures.
 Teach them about the importance of attendance and maintaining performance standards.